Return to the main gate

 Community Building

 Do you have the knowledge to plan rituals, and direct them with other members.
 One of the biggest problems with a gathering leader is they often forget that not everyone is on the same level.
 Even those who have attained the wisdom to run a gathering sometimes forget they need to 'hand hold' new members.
 This isn't ego or arrogance, it's just part of their nature.
 They do things by osmosis, because it comes natural to them, and they forget that others may not be aware of those things.
-One big example, is that few new practioners know that they not only need to empower their workings, but they don't even know how.

 And how will your group work within your own community?
 Here is a good example of how pagans can learn from some of the organized religions.
 Sponsor community events to raise money for children, local organizations, volunteer organizations such as your local fire house and so on.
 Giving back is just as important as receiving.
 And creating good will between your group and other spiritual groups in your area can go a long way to helping you be successful.